Osimhen joins Tau and Salah on African Player of the Year shortlist | Goal.com

 Osimhen joins Tau and Salah on African Player of the Year shortlist

-Salah beat Liverpool teammate Sadio Mane and Pierre-Emerick Aubameyang to the individual honour of 2018 after impressing for both club and country.
+Salah beat Liverpool teammate Sadio Mane and Pierre-Emerick Aubameyang to the individual honour in 2018 after impressing for both club and country.

 He faces competition for this year’s diadem from the young Lille forward who has been in fine scoring form since his move from Royal Charleroi Sporting Club.